arpitbbhayani/knowledge-base/database-engineering/how-does-the-database-guarantee-reliability-using-write-ahead-logging/README.md

 Any persistent database needs to guarantee the reliability, implying that any update/delete fired on the database is reliably stored on the disk.
 The alterations on the data should not be affected by power loss, OS failure, or hardware failure.

 The changes to the data once committed should do to non-volatile storage like Disk making them outlive any outage or crash.
-Although the flows seem simple enough to say that - hey let's just flush the changes to the disk; it is a little more complicated than that.
+Although the flows seem simple enough to say that- hey let's just flush the changes to the disk; it is a little more complicated than that.

 ## Disk writes are complicated